Lucianne302/Code-Quiz/README.md

 Project name: Code Quiz

-Description/Usage: This applciation will allow a user to take a timed test and record their scores.
+Description/Usage: This applciation will allow a user to take a timed test and record their scores

 Notes:
+created a start function
+created a function to get questions created a function to save scores created a sort function for high scores

+Sites used for Knowledge:
 stored/retrieved variables in session variables: https://stackoverflow.com/questions/6918314/using-javascript-can-you-get-the-value-from-a-session-attribute-set-by-servlet-i